 This report shall be submitted quarterly based on a calendar year.
-Any deviation from the requirements, the date(s) of each deviation, the probable cause of the deviation, and the response steps taken must be reported.
+Proper notice submittal under Section B -Emergency Provisions satisfies the reporting requirements of paragraph (a) of Section C-General Reporting.
+Any deviation from the requirements of this permit, the date(s) of each deviation, the probable cause of the deviation, and the response steps taken must be reported.
 A deviation required to be reported pursuant to an applicable requirement that exists independent of the permit, shall be reported according to the schedule stated in the applicable requirement and does not need to be included in this report.
 Additional pages may be attached if necessary.
 If no deviations occurred, please specify in the box marked "No deviations occurred this reporting period".